liberatornyadundu280-ux/Java_learning_Journey/weekly_project/Inventory_Management_System/README.md

   - Inventory transaction report (`all`, `today`, `by user`)
   - Audit log report (`all`, `today`, `by user`)
 - SQL persistence with startup bootstrap
+- SQLite database can be inspected directly outside the application

 ## Tech Stack